janhq/jan/adr/adr-001-jan-deployable-cloud-native.md

 ## Considerations
 * Due to the limitation of accessing the file system in web browsers, the first version of the web app will load all the current plugins by default, and users will not be able to add, remove, or update plugins.
+* Simple authentication will be implemented as a plugin.

 ## References